family dispute arbitration in Spencertown, New York 12165

 The Dispute

 After the passing of Patrick Muldoon Sr., the patriarch and lifelong dairy farmer, the family dispute surfaced over the division of the estate.
 The estate was valued at approximately $1.2 million, including a 120-acre farm, equipment, and a modest house in Spencertown’s center.
-Patrick’s will left the entirety of the property to his eldest daughter, Margaret Muldoon, to keep the farm running “as a tribute” to the family legacy.
+Patrick’s will left the entirety of the property to his eldest daughter, Margaret Muldoon, to keep the farm running as a tribute” to the family legacy.

-However, Patrick’s younger siblings, especially his brother Thomas Muldoon, contested the will.
+However, Patrick’s younger siblings, especially his brother the claimant, contested the will.
 Thomas argued that the farm was acquired jointly by the siblings during their early years and that a fair split would mean each of the four siblings receive an equal share—about $300,000 each.
 Margaret contended that she had invested the most time and care into the farm in the years before her father’s passing and deserved the full estate.

 Timeline and Arbitration